apalache-mc/apalache/docs/src/adr/011adr-smt-arrays.md

 The encoding using arrays is to be an alternative, not a replacement, to the already existing encoding.
 Given this, a new option is to be added to the `check` command of the CLI.
-The default encoding will be existing one.
+The default encoding will be the existing one.
 The option description is shown below.

 ```
 --smt-encoding=STRING   : the SMT encoding: euf, arrays (experimental), default: euf